servalproject/batphone/doc/Auto-Upgrade.md

 installed.

-To compromise Auto Upgrade, an attacker would either have to exploit a vulnerability (defect) in the Auto Upgrade or Rhizome code, steal secret keys from the Serval Project, or circumvent the cryptosystem that Rhizome uses to prevent modification of bundles as they are disseminated.
+To compromise Auto Upgrade, an attacker would either have to exploit a vulnerability (defect) in the Auto Upgrade or Rhizome code, steal all secret keys from the Serval Project, or circumvent the cryptosystem that Rhizome uses to prevent modification of bundles as they are disseminated.